 Something about sitting down to milk your cow just reaches into the depths of your soul.
 The warmth of the cow’s body, the sound of them breathing and chewing their cud, the connection with another living being, the connection with creation itself, it’s all an experience that can be lived over and over each day.
 Life doesn’t get much better than that.

-Spending time with Gertie while milking her was one of my favorite things.
-I often reminisce on the quiet time listening to the melodic sound of milk filling the bucket.
+Spending time with my cows while milking is one of my favorite things.
+I enjoy the quiet time listening to the melodic sound of milk filling the bucket.
 Sigh, such a beautiful sound.

 I love our milk cow!
 We haven’t been milking her lately but she still earns her keep.
 So handy to have a tame cow to teach our beef herd to tryst us!